 Keep in mind that eligible universities and matching gift ratios will differ for each employer’s matching gift program.
 Corporate matching gift programs can also be limited to annual fund vs. capital campaign donations.

-Because companies have such varied eligibility standards for matching gifts programs, an alumus may use a matching gifts database to learn about their particular company’s eligibility factors.
+Because companies have such varied eligibility standards for matching gift programs, an alumnus may use a matching gifts database to learn about their particular company’s eligibility factors.

-For example, an alumus working for Nike could use a database, such as the one by Double the Donation featured here, in order to find out Nike’s parameters for matching gifts.
+For example, an alumnus working for The Home Depot could use a database, such as the one by Double the Donation featured here, in order to find out The Home Depot’s parameters for matching gifts.

 An alumnus would simply type in the name of their employer and the database displays that company’s matching gifts guidelines.

-This example alumnus would then select “Nike, Inc.” to see all of Nike’s eligibility standards.
+This example alumnus would then select “The Home Depot” to see all of The Home Depot’s eligibility standards.

 They would see things such as the minimum dollar amount donated, the maximum matched, and the matching ratio.